webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/drives-like-a-maniac.md

+---
+aliases:
----,aliases:,- drives like a maniac,tags:,- Compendium/CSRD/en/Foci,---
+- drives like a maniac
+tags:
+- Compendium/CSRD/en/Foci
+---

 Whether balancing on two wheels, jumping another vehicle, or driving head-on toward an oncoming enemy car, you don't think about the risks when you're behind the wheel.
  ### Intrusion